Yashasya/flow-log/Readme.md

 - lookup.csv: Lookup table file
 - protocol.csv: Protocol table file

+2. Ensure that the parser.py file is present in the main directory

-2. If the name of the files vary from the above name then you need to modify the first three lines of the main function and add the path to the relevant files.
+3. If the name of the files vary from the above name then you need to modify the first three lines of the main function and add the path to the relevant files.
-3. Run the program: `python flow_log_parser.py`
+4. Run the program: `python parser.py`
-4. The output will be saved as output.csv in the data/output directory.
+5. The output will be saved as output.csv in the data/output directory.

 ## Code Explanation